Onit Documentation

 • Perform Math: You could add two Fields together to calculate and populate the value of a third Field.

-• Make Decisions: Liquid can help you build decision making into your App.
-For example, you can create “if/then” statements, which allow you to define how your App should behave in various situations.
+• Make Decisions: Liquid can help you integrate decision-making into your App.
+For example, you can create “if/then” statements to define how your App should behave in various situations.

 • A whole lot more!
 The examples above barely scratch the surface.
 Once you learn Liquid’s basics, you’ll find many opportunities to expand your App’s functionality.

-If you’ve never heard of Liquid before, not to worry!
-Learning the basics isn’t difficult, and does not require any programming knowledge.
+If you’ve never heard of Liquid before, don't worry!
+Learning the basics isn’t difficult and does not require any programming knowledge.
 In many cases, you can achieve a great deal in an App with only a limited understanding of Liquid.

 In this tutorial, we’ll cover Liquid’s basic concepts and syntax.